hfolcot/attack-surface-management-portal/README.md

 A loading spinner would be useful to provide feedback to the user on the current state of the app.

+Given more time I would create more generic services to create Chart data and Chart config options.

 (The information below was generated automatically by the angular CLI)